-• There will be a drive towards performance-based approvals and access models, with reimbursement based on clinical outcomes
+• There will be a drive towards performance-based approvals and access models, with reimbursement based on clinical outcomes (clinical and social values)

 Despite the promise of technologies like CRISPR and gene editing, the ethical concerns for the rare disease community are significant (e.g. human augmentation, as opposed to treatment or prevention of disease).